 Words are a powerful way to connect with your heritage.
 These proverbs and love poems, which either originate in Africa or were written by celebrated African-American poets, are a wonderful way to share your culture with your wedding guests.

 These age-old quotes are perfect for attaching to guest favors and printing on programs.
-Depending on your ceremony, African-American wisdom may be more appropriate than an ancient proverb; peruse our suggestions of both kinds of quotes below.
+Depending on your ceremony, African-American wisdom may be more appropriate than an ancient proverb.

-- “Happiness requires something to do, something to love and something to hope for.” - Swahili proverb
+Swahili proverb: “Happiness requires something to do, something to love, and something to hope for.”

-- "A happy man marries the women he loves.
-A happier man loves the woman he marries." - African proverb
+African proverb: "A happy man marries the woman he loves.
+A happier man loves the woman he marries."

 Marriage Prayers, Blessings, and Poetry

 You can weave these beautiful words of love and wishes for a happy future into your wedding ceremony readings or offer them as a toast to the newlyweds:

 Harriet Tubman: "Every great dream begins with a dreamer.
 Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world."

 We trust each other with the secrets of our hearts and souls.